EllyPirelly/project-weather-app/README.md

 ### Tech
 - HTML, SCSS, JavaScript, [parcel.js](https://parceljs.org/)
-- responsive (340px min width)
-- one content shift at 640px width
+- responsive (340px min width), one content shift at 640px width
 - Flexbox and CSS Grid
-- prepared svgs re: colors
+- search and prepare [sunrise/sunset svgs](https://fontawesome.com/icons) regarding colors
+- search and prepare weather icons to use other ones than [the ones offered on OpenWeatherMap](https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2)

 ### How to run this?